Skip to content

 Tip: Check Marine Webcams before launching to stay on top of sea and wind conditions.

-Bag limits for Gulf St Vincent - limits have been halved for all Saltwater fish that have a bag exempt are limits for Salmon 21-35cm bag limit 20 boat limit 60, more than 35cm bag limit 10, boat limit 30
+Bag limits for Gulf St Vincent - limits have been halved for all Saltwater fish that have a bag limit Exempt are limits for Salmon 21-35cm bag limit 20 boat limit 60, more than 35cm bag limit 10, boat limit 30.

 Australian Herring (Tommies) no size limit bag limit 40 boat limit 120